A 2019 Update

 - What type of security does my remote management solution require?

-- What type of logging and analysis data do I require?
+- What type of forensic logging and analysis data do I require?

 - Do I need to provide disaster recovery support via remote management?